 Since all these food and drinks have increased in price on the regular menus, it makes sense for Disney to increase the cost of the Dining Plans.
 In order for it to be as profitable for Disney as it has always been, they need to offset the newly increased cost of food with higher prices for the DDP.

 How much will the Disney Dining Plan go up in price next year?
 Normal increases are $2-$3 on an annual basis, and that is the very minimum of what to expect next year.
-In fact, the Quick Service DDP has gone up by $2 since last time, and the Regular DDP has increase by more than $16.
+In fact, the Quick Service DDP has gone up by $2 since last time, and the Regular DDP has increased by more than $3.

 You also have to factor in that inflation has brought dramatic increases in prices throughout the country, and the world for that matter, and Disney continues to increase the price of the Disney Dining Plan to keep up with menu prices.